w7sst/MorseRunner/README.md

 #### Now - Winter 2023 (Jan-Mar)
 Projects we are currently working on...
-- [ ] **Developer onboarding** - Help other developers get up to speed with compiling and pushing to the project.
+- [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.

+- [ ] **GUI Enhancements** - The team will evaluate the GUI for ergonomic enhancements.

 - [ ] **Multi-contest design** - Discuss the design approach for supporting multiple
 contests within Morse Runner based on FD prototype and most recently ARRL DX Contest.